New Moody’s rating for Santos due to growth from Oil Search merger

 To remind, Santos agreed to a merger with Oil Search, which became effective on 10 December, following the approval of Oil Search’s scheme of arrangement by the National Court of Papua New Guinea.
 It was agreed that the combined Santos and Oil Search would be led by Santos Managing Director and Chief Executive Officer, Kevin Gallagher.
 The firm also named a former senior executive of Woodside as its new chief financial officer a few days ago.

 Matthew Moore, a Moody’s Senior Vice President, remarked: “Santos’ investment grade credit profile is supported by the improved size and scale of its exploration and production operations with a diversified geographic presence across key Australian hydrocarbon basins and an increased exposure to low-cost LNG production upon completion of the merger with Oil Search Limited.”

-Santos CEO Gallagher said the merger with Oil Search has created a company with strong and diversified cash flows to fund growth, deliver shareholder returns and successfully navigate the transition to a lower-carbon future.
+Santos’ CEO, Gallagher, said the merger with Oil Search had created a company with strong and diversified cash flows to fund growth, delivering shareholder returns and navigating the transition to a lower-carbon future.

 According to Moody’s, the assigned Baa3 rating reflects Santos’ position as a top independent exploration and production (E&P) company in Australia, with a strong share in the Australian domestic gas market and a growing LNG business.

 Moody’s sees Santos as more advanced in some of its carbon transition strategies than many of the peers of similar scale, since Santos started addressing its exposure to carbon transition risk with its tangible pipeline of carbon reduction projects, including the Moomba Carbon Capture and Storage (CCS) project sanctioned in November 2021.